AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 Google renders search results using divs, but an ordered list would probably make more sense here since the top search results are not there by coincidence (i.e., the ordering matters):

-{% include picture.html img="google" ext="png" alt="Inspecting the Google search results page" %}
+{% include picture.html img="google.png" alt="Inspecting the Google search results page" %}

 > Note: Google has hidden elements that provide accessibility guidance to users with screen readers and other assistive technologies, so this "violation" isn't really a big deal.
 That may apply to some of the other sites and apps, too, though I haven't tested them.

 Twitter uses divs for replies:

-{% include picture.html img="twitter-replies" ext="png" alt="Inspecting Twitter replies" %}
+{% include picture.html img="twitter-replies.png" alt="Inspecting Twitter replies" %}

 So does Reddit, both for its old and new interfaces:

-{% include picture.html img="reddit-comments" ext="png" alt="Inspecting Reddit comments" %}
+{% include picture.html img="reddit-comments.png" alt="Inspecting Reddit comments" %}

 StackOverflow gets it right again, using an unordered list for comments (though an ordered list may make more sense here since comments are sorted by the date they're posted):

-{% include picture.html img="stackoverflow-comments" ext="png" alt="Inspecting comments on a StackOverflow post" %}
+{% include picture.html img="stackoverflow-comments.png" alt="Inspecting comments on a StackOverflow post" %}

 And so does Spotify, where songs are rendered in an ordered list:

-{% include picture.html img="spotify" ext="png" alt="Inspecting a list of songs on Spotify" %}
+{% include picture.html img="spotify.png" alt="Inspecting a list of songs on Spotify" %}

 Here's another great example of using a list properly, this time from GitHub:

-{% include picture.html img="github-repo-results" ext="png" alt="Inspecting repository search results on GitHub" %}
+{% include picture.html img="github-repo-results.png" alt="Inspecting repository search results on GitHub" %}

 Notice from these examples that a "list" is really an abstract concept.
 You shouldn't view `<li>` as an element that can only contain text.
 Clearly, it can also contain links, buttons, more lists, images, and anything else that you can think of.